KennethAshley/vue-todo/README.md

 # Vue.js Todo Example

-This is an example how to build a todo app with Vue.js

 > Vue.js is a library for building interactive web interfaces.
 It provides data-driven, nestable view components with a simple and flexible API.

 > _[Vue.js - vuejs.org](http://vuejs.org)_

+## Description

+This is an example how to build a todo app with Vue.js

 ## Learning Vue.js
 The [Vue.js website](http://vuejs.org/) is a great resource to get started.